colloki/colloki/README.markdown

 * Create `config/database.yml` from `config/database.yml.tmpl`

-* Create `config/twitter.yml` from `config/twitter.yml.tmpl`

-* Create `config/facebook.yml` from `config/facebook.yml.tmpl`.
-For creating the permanent access key, follow these steps: (http://liquid9.tv/blog/2011/may/12/obtaining-permanent-facebook-oauth-access-token/)
+* Create `config/config.yml` from `config/config.yml.tmpl`.
+For creating the permanent access key for Facebook, follow these steps: (http://liquid9.tv/blog/2011/may/12/obtaining-permanent-facebook-oauth-access-token/)

 * Create `config/initializers/setup_mail.rb` from `config/initializers/setup_mail.rb.tmpl`

 * Currently, ruby 1.9.2 is supported.
-Installing RVM is recommended (http://beginrescueend.com/): `rvm install 1.9.2`
+Installing RVM is recommended (http://beginrescueend.com/):
+`rvm install 1.9.2`

 * If you are using RVM, create `.rvmrc` in the root of the project folder.
     The content of this file should look something like: `rvm use 1.9.2`